Caller's Bane: Development

 Markus "Notch" Persson, the creator of Minecraft and Jakob Porsér were inspired to make a new type of game missing from the market, envisioning a game which would include elements from collectible card games and traditional board games.
 The result "would be a strategic game with a strong foundation in tactical game play".

 In July 2012, Scrolls moved into a closed alpha phase, with a small portion of those who signed up given full access to the game.
 Additional invites were given out as the testing period expanded into an open beta phase.
 In June 2013, the game entered an open beta stage which allowed public purchase of the title.

 On 11 July 2013, it was announced that Scrolls would implement crafting.
 With the addition of this feature, three of the same scroll could be crafted into one scroll of a higher tier which had additional visual effects.
 Scrolls tier two and up would save match statistics, and in a later update tier three scrolls were made to give their owner a small gold boost when drawn in a match.

 In October 2013, Scrolls announced 'Judgement Mode', a mode where players draft cards into a new deck from a card pool, then play several games with those cards.
 After these games, the player gets to keep a number of cards proportionate to how well they did in their matches.

 On 10 December 2014, Mojang announced that Scrolls would be leaving its beta phase to officially release the next day.
 Scrolls was ported to iOS, however Apple rejected the submission for release because of the game's account system which required players to register before playing.
 The iOS version was ultimately cancelled once Mojang announced they would cease active development on the game in June 2015.

 As game development continued, upcoming features were pushed to a "test server" before being implemented into the game.
 This allowed the developers to gather feedback on new features and perform balancing tweaks and bug fixes before they were officially implemented into the game.
 The test server was accessible via the "More Options" button in the game launcher.

 In June 2015, Mojang announced that they would cease developing further content for the game.
 They also noted that all proceeds from the game will go towards maintaining servers, which they confirmed would continue running until at least 1 July 2016.

-In February 2018, the developers announced that the game servers will shut down on 13 February 2018, but they are planning to release the server executable for the community.
-On 20 June 2018, Mojang revealed they had still been working on the game so that it would support community servers; they released the title under its new name Caller's Bane as a free client configured to work with these community servers.
+In February 2018, the developers announced that the game servers would shut down on 13 February 2018, although they were planning to release the server client for the community to use.
+On 20 June 2018, Mojang released the title under its new name Caller's Bane as a free client configured to work with community servers.